LNP-BP/LNPBPs/lnpbp-0002.md

 must contain the commitment (made with LNPBP-1 procedure) to a given message.
 This commitment is deterministically singular, i.e. it can be proven that there is no other alternative message that the given transaction output commits to under this protocol.
 The singularity is achieved by committing to the sum of all original (i.e. before the message commitment procedure) public keys controlling the spending of a given transaction output.
-Thus, the given protocol modifies LNPBP-1 standard [12] for the case of multiple public keys and covers all possible options for `scriptPubkey` transaction output types.
+Thus, the given protocol covers all possible options for `scriptPubkey` transaction output types.

 The commitment consists of the new version of `scriptPubkey`, which may be embed into the transaction output, and an extra-transaction proof (ETP), required for the verification of the commitment.
-The structure and information in the proof depends on the used `scriptPubkey` type.
+The structure and information in the proof depends on the actual `scriptPubkey` type.

 The protocol includes an algorithm for deterministic extraction of public keys from a given Bitcoin script, based on Miniscript [16].